WICG/display-locking/explainers/hidden-content-explainer.md

   pseudo selector to the entire ancestor chain, it can be complicated or impossible to provide the right selector which can modify a style on an unrelated element.
+* Requires privacy mitigations since the reveal/match is observable by the page.
+* Harder to add privacy mitigations.
+Making the presence of the persistent pseudo selector based on the presence of `content-visibility: hidden-matchable` in the ancestor chain is more complicated than simply not firing the beforematch event in some situations.
+* Not elegant or not even possible for script to listen for the reveal and change other state in the page.

 #### `<details>`/`<summary>` auto-expanding
 Instead of having a generic hidden-matchable property or a specialized